oobabooga/text-generation-webui/Using-LoRAs.md

 4. Select the LoRA in the Parameters tab.

 ## Prompt
-For this particular LoRA, apparently the prompt must be formatted like this:
+For this particular LoRA, the prompt must be formatted like this:

 ```
 Below is an instruction that describes a task.
 Write a response that appropriately completes the request.